Kit Bond

 Bond's official photo during his first term as Governor

-In 1972, Bond was elected governor of Missouri by a margin of 55% to 45%, making him, at 33 years of age, the youngest governor in the history of Missouri.
-Bond was the first Republican in 28 years to serve as governor of Missouri.[12]
-Bond's residency qualifications to be governor were challenged, but were upheld by the Missouri Supreme Court in 1972.
+Bond's residency qualifications to be governor were challenged but were upheld by the Missouri Supreme Court in 1972.
 Missouri law said the governor had to be a resident for 10 years.
 In the 10 years before his run, he had attended law school in Virginia, clerked for a federal appeals court judge in Atlanta, worked for a firm in Washington, D.C., applied to take the bar in Virginia and Georgia, registered a car in Washington, D.C., and applied for a marriage license in Kentucky.
 The Court sided with him, commenting that residence "is largely a matter of intention" and did not require "actual, physical presence".
-The court ruled a residence was "that place where a man has his true, fixed and permanent home and principal establishment, and to which whenever he is absent he has the intention of returning."[13]
+The court ruled a residence was "that place where a man has his true, fixed and permanent home and principal establishment, and to which whenever he is absent he has the intention of returning."[14]

-For the 1976 United States presidential election, he was on the short list to be Gerald Ford's vice-presidential running mate.[14]
 In many ways, Bond governed as a moderate during his first term as governor: for example, he drew criticism from conservatives for his support of the Equal Rights Amendment.
 On June 25, 1976, he signed an executive order rescinding the Extermination Order against Mormons issued by Governor Lilburn Boggs on October 27, 1838.[15]

-In a surprising upset in 1976, Bond was narrowly defeated for re-election by Democrat Joseph P. Teasdale, then Jackson County Prosecutor.
-Afterwards, Bond returned to practicing law, setting up the Great Plains Legal Foundation, a group which fought agriculture regulations.[16]
 In 1980, Bond made a successful comeback, defeating fellow Republican and incumbent Lieutenant Governor Bill Phelps in the primary, and Teasdale in November.
-His second term had been plagued by budget issues, with the Missouri commissioner of administration Stephen Bradford telling Bond: "Governor, I'm sorry to tell you this, but there's no money".[17]
-Among Bond's most noted accomplishments was helping take the Parents As Teachers program statewide.[18][19]
-Bond served as the Chairman of the Midwestern Governors Association in 1977 and 1983.[20]
+His second term had been plagued by budget issues, with the Missouri commissioner of administration Stephen Bradford telling Bond during the transition period: "Governor, I'm sorry to tell you this, but there's no money."[21]
+Among Bond's most noted accomplishments was helping take the Parents As Teachers program statewide.[22][23]
+Bond served as the Chairman of the Midwestern Governors Association in 1983.[24]
 Bond was succeeded as governor in 1985 by John Ashcroft, a Republican who Bond had appointed to complete his unexpired term as State Auditor after he was elected governor.
-Ashcroft later served alongside Bond in the Senate.[21]
+Ashcroft later served alongside Bond in the Senate.[25]

 Bond in 1981